 Asking what it means for them to be a nanny and what they see their role as can be truly heartwarming and just what you need to hear as you grapple with the emotions of going back to work.

 It’s also important to give your potential nanny or sitter an idea of who you are as a family and what they can expect from being a part of your household.
-For instance, if you maintain a strict diet (Kosher, Halal, vegan, etc.), follow certain religious or cultural practices, have a child or family member with special or medical needs, or have personal issues that might impact your children or family life, your nanny should know.
+For instance, if you maintain a strict diet (Kosher, Halal, vegan, etc.), follow certain religious or cultural practices, have a child or family member with a disability or special medical needs, or have personal issues that might impact your children or family life, your nanny should know.

 They might not be familiar or experienced with your specific practices, but all you need to ensure is that they are willing to learn about your family and will respect your wishes.
 After all, a family/nanny relationship is one that typically requires a lot of learning and growth on both sides.